MI-AFP/tutorials/tutorials/03_branching.md

 ### If, then, else keywords

-We can see that we are able to implement very simply our own `ifThenElse` but it is not very readable and using nested ifs would be even worse.
-So from now on we will use keywords instead:
+We can see that we are able to implement very simply our own `ifThenElse` but it is not very readable and using nested "ifs" would be even worse.
+Fortunately, there is the syntax you would expect available in Haskell:

 ```
 *Main> if (x < y) then (y - x) else (x - y)